Extension of unimodular gravity and the cosmological constant: Cancellation of the cosmological constant

 To study the Minkowski vacuum, we can neglect the gradient terms in the matter action and also the curvature term.
 The matter term then depends only on a potential $\epsilon\,$:

-where $\Phi$ is a generic scalar field, here considered to be without gradients, i.e., constant over the spacetime manifold.
+where $\Phi$ is a generic scalar field, considered here to be without gradients, i.e., constant over the spacetime manifold.
 The equilibrium vacuum state is obtained by variation of this last action over $\Phi$:

-The equilibrium value $\Phi=\Phi_{0}$ gives the vacuum energy contribution $\epsilon(\Phi_{0})$ to the effective cosmological constant.
-It is nonzero, if there is no artificial fine-tuning.
+The equilibrium value $\Phi_{0}$ gives the vacuum energy contribution $\epsilon(\Phi_{0})$ to the effective cosmological constant.
+It is nonzero if there is no artificial fine-tuning.